Jeevan986/FitGurus/README.md

 The following **required** functionality is completed:

-- [ ] User sees app icon in home screen and styled launch screen.
 - [x] User can log in.
 - [x] User can sign up.
-- [ ] User can log out.
-- [ ] User stays logged in across restarts.
-- [ ] User can view diet and workout plans with the user profile picture, username, and plan text.

 ## Video Walkthrough